Vice-Chancellor and President

-Panel/Investigator reports to Vice-President (Administration) and Registrar with copy to Student Ombudsman.
+Panel/Investigator reports to Vice-President (Administration) and University Registrar with copy to Student Ombudsman.

 De-identified information is reported in the grievance management database.

 Annual reporting to Audit and Risk Management Committee, University Executive Committee, Research Degrees Committee, and (if required) the QUT Annual Report.

 Grievances should be resolved within a reasonable timeframe, as appropriate to the nature of the grievance.

 a) Level One - Informal resolution of grievance

 Most grievances are resolved informally, through discussion with the involved parties.